-3) Click the Update button next to a flagged Nvidia driver to automatically download and install the correct version of this driver, then you can manually install it (you can do this with the FREE version).
+3) Click the Update button next to a flagged Nvidia driver to automatically download the correct version of this driver, then you can manually install it (you can do this with the FREE version).
 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).

-Here take NVIDIA GeForce GTX 1080 for example.
+See the below example of the NVIDIA GeForce GTX 1080.
 Driver Easy will detect the Nvidia graphics card installed on your computer and install the correct driver for this specific hardware.

 Solution 2: Temporarily Turn Off Any Antivirus Software or Firewall

-Some antivirus software would block some files then the installation will not complete successfully.
-Like “Comodo” antivirus, many computer users have reported it makes NVIDIA drivers update fail.
-So if you are running antivirus software or opening firewall, please turn them off during your installation.
+Some antivirus software would block certain files, which prevents you from successfully completing your installation.
+For example many “Comodo” antivirus users have reported that it causes NVIDIA driver updates to fail.
+So if you’re running antivirus software or a firewall, your might need to turn them off during your installation.
 You’ll also need to make sure all their processes are turned off.
-You can check and kill all processes in Task Manager.
+You can check and kill all processes via your Task Manager.

-IMPORTANT: After installing the driver, remember to re-enable the antivirus software and firewall which could keep your PC safe.
+IMPORTANT: After installing the driver, remember to re-enable your antivirus software and firewall to help keep your PC safe.

-1) Hold down Ctrl+Alt keys and press Delete on your keyboard.
+1) Hold down your Ctrl+Alt keys and press Delete on your keyboard.
 Then click Task Manager.

 2) In Task Manager, click Processes tab.
-Find all remaining processes of the antivirus software then kill them on each.
+Find all the processes that relate to your antivirus software.

-3) Click on the process, then click End task to end the process.
+3) Click on each process, then click End task to end it.

 4) Reboot your PC for the changes to take effect.
 After that, try installing the NVIDIA driver again.
-Please select “Custom” and check the box for “perform clean installation” while installing the driver.
+Make sure you select “Custom” and check the box for “perform clean installation” while installing the driver.

 Solution 3: Kill All NVIDIA Processes and Delete the Related Files

 1) Go to Task Manager.
-In the Processes tab, end tasks of any running NVIDIA software.
+In the Processes tab, end all NVIDIA tasks.

-2) Delete following NVIDIA files if existed (You might be required to log in as administrator to delete the files.) :
+2) Delete the following NVIDIA files if they exist.
+(Note: You might need to log in as an administrator to delete the files.) :

 C:\Program Files\NVIDIA Corporation\